klei1984/max/build.md

 and finally we can build our game executable

 ```
-cmake --build .
+cmake --build . --parallel
 ```

 If everything went well then the built executable will be found right inside the build folder called `maxrun`.

-The new executable should be placed into the location where the original maxrun.exe file is found within the game's install folder.
+The new executable and any new game assets should be placed into the location where the original maxrun.exe file is found within the game's install folder.

 ### Build on Windows using MSYS2